 Your Guide to Submission

 Thank you for your interest in submitting an abstract to DDW.
-The deadline to submit an abstract is Sunday, Dec.
-1, 2019, at 9 p.m.
-EST. Please note this is the Sunday following the U.S. Thanksgiving holiday.
+The 2020 submission site is now closed.
 The full DDW rules of submission are available below.

 Abstract Submission Guidelines

 Mark your calendar for these important dates related to DDW 2020 abstract submission:

 - Thursday, Oct.
 17, 2019, at 9 a.m.
 ET: Abstract submission site opens.

 - Monday, Dec.
 2, 2019, at 11 a.m.
 EST: Abstract submission site closes.
 No abstract edits, author additions or changes to author information will be accepted after this deadline.
 Please note this deadline occurs on the Sunday after the U.S. Thanksgiving holiday.

 - Friday, Dec.
 13, 2019, at 3 p.m.
 ET: Co-author disclosures due.